openclimatefix/uk-pvnet-app/README.md

 # Machine Learning Models and Inputs

 This document outlines the machine learning (ML) models used in the `uk-pvnet-app` and their required inputs.
-Understanding these inputs is crucial for effective model utilization.
 This document is automatically kept up-to-date with the code base, to keep the documentation correct.

 ## Models and Their Inputs